ViRT1ST/BeDownloader/README.md

 ## Notes
 - App settings and download history stored in {UserFolder}/.bedownloader
-- Skipping projects by download history can be disabled in config.ini
+- Skipping projects by download history can be disabled in config.ini (true by default).

 ## Screenshot
 ![screenshot](screenshots/launched.png)

 ## Todo
-- Advanced settings in UI.
 - Support for download embeded 360-degree panoramas from kuula.co.
 - Mac and Linux versions.